Tangent functional canonical correlation analysis for densities and shapes, with applications to multimodal imaging data: CCA for PDFs and shapes estimated from the same MRI modality

 Figure \ref{fig:pccc1} displays the leading three canonical variate directions for each group under the highly correlated setting.
 The first direction clearly captures the movement of the second peak in each group; the corresponding canonical correlation is very large at $0.9936$.
 The second and third directions appear to capture the shape differences in the second peak and how well the two peaks are separated.
 These features are more clearly observed in the canonical variate directions for Group 2.
 The corresponding canonical correlations are very small at 0.1673 and 0.0188, respectively.

-\subsection{CCA for PDFs and shapes estimated from the same MRI modality}
+\section{CCA for PDFs and shapes estimated from the same MRI modality}

 The proposed TFCCA approach can also be used to study associations between textural features of the tumors (via voxel value PDFs) and their shapes within the same MRI modality.
 In this case, for the T1 modality, we use five and 24 FPC coefficients for PDFs and shapes, respectively, and for the T2 modality, we use five and 28 PC coefficients, respectively.
 In all cases, the corresponding FPCs explain at least $95\%$ of the total variation in the data.
 We apply the proposed TFCCA approach to PDFs and shapes from each modality separately to explore canonical variate directions that capture the most correlation between textural and shape features of the GBM tumors.
 The estimated canonical correlations between PDFs and shapes for the T1 and T2 modalities are $(0.7907,~0.7059,~0.6275,~0.3922,~0.3843)$ and $(0.8484,~0.7688,~0.7213,~0.6815,~0.5327)$, respectively.
 The large leading canonical correlations indicate that textural features of the tumors are indeed associated with their shape variation in both modalities.
 It also appears that associations are stronger in the T2 modality.
 The corresponding first two canonical variate directions for PDFs and first three canonical variate directions for shapes, estimated for each modality, are displayed in Figure \ref{fig:ccc}.
 As expected, these directions are quite different from the ones displayed in Figures 4 and 5 in the main article.
 These directions capture the variability in voxel value PDFs and shapes that are most correlated within each modality.

-\subsection{Canonical variate regression directions}
+\section{Canonical variate regression directions}

 In Figures \ref{fig:cvr} and \ref{fig:pccc3}, we display the CVR-based canonical variate directions for PDFs and shapes, respectively.
 These directions are slightly different from those estimated using TFCCA and displayed in Figures 4 and 5 in the main article, as they place more weight on predicting log-survival than maximizing correlation.